kodamok/CourseNotes/99_Productivity/Printing/PrintMDFiles.md

 > :smiley: The files are nicely formatted, in the same way as what you will see in a Preview pane in VS Code or GitHub
 >
 > :slightly_smiling_face: The extension provides other useful features for creating and previewing MD files.
 >
+> :neutral_face: This extension only handles MarkDown
+>
 > :slightly_frowning_face: Printing is a multi-step process